octopot/hugs/site/content/promo/guard.en.md

 author:      kamil.samigullin
 github:      kamilsk/guard
-tagline:     protect any API or sites and content you want
+tagline:     your personal paywall to protect any API or site's content.

 sponsors:
 - digitalocean